 The Lakeland region has strong roots in fine art.
 The Black Spruce Gallery, on Hwy #2, is a forest gem that you will not want to miss, now open year round.

 Conveniently located in Northside Antiques, on route to Waskesiu, Elkridge, Christopher Lake, etc., The Black Spruce Gallery displays quality original creations by a roster of Canadian artists.

-Inside the gallery is a variety of treasures to satisfy the senses: paintings, photography, pottery, crafted stone, sterling silver jewelry, handmade chocolates, handmade soaps and much, much more.
+Inside the gallery is a variety of treasures to satisfy the senses: paintings, photography, pottery, crafted stone, sterling silver jewelry, handmade chocolates, carved and turned wood, and much, much more.

 While the gallery has creations by established artists, we also have a mandate to provide opportunities for emerging artists.

 Be sure to add The Black Spruce Gallery to your Lakeland plans, as it is open throughout the year.
 For more info, please see our Contact page.